ShobhitChamoli/Sorting-Analyser-and-Visualizer/README.md

-# 🔢 Optimal Sorting Visualizer
+# 🔢 Optimal Sorting Visualizer in Python

 An interactive **Streamlit web app** that visualizes and compares **9 sorting algorithms** across different data types.
 It identifies the **optimal algorithm** based on **comparisons, swaps, and execution time**, making it both educational and performance-driven.